yudi-mars/Soul/README.md

 ## License

 SOUL is released under the [Apache-2.0 License](./LICENSE).
 All datasets used in this project are intended for academic research purposes only.

-## Acknowledgments

-This project was supported by the National Key Research and Development Program of China under Grant 2022YFB4500100, the National Natural Science Foundation of China under Grant 62125206, the Zhejiang Provincial Natural Science Foundation of China under Grant No. LD24F020014, the National Key Research and Development Program of China No. 2024YDLN0005, and the Regional Innovation and Development Joint Fund of the National Natural Science Foundation of China No. U22A6001.

-## Contact the Team

-If there are any questions, please feel free to propose new features by opening an issue or contacting the authors: **Di Yu**([yudi2023@zju.edu.cn](mailto:yudi2023@zju.edu.cn)) and **Changze Lv**([czlv24@m.fudan.edu.cn](mailto:czlv24@m.fudan.edu.cn)).

-Enjoy the code!